 Understanding VanEck Vectors Gold Miners ETF's Unusual Options Activity

-VanEck Vectors Gold Miners ETF (NYSE:GDX) shares experienced unusual options activity on Friday.
-The stock price moved up to $34.35 following the option alert.
+Shares of VanEck Vectors Gold Miners ETF (NYSE:GDX) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $34.72.

 Three Signs Of Unusual Options Activity